Shared Anchor Load Resolution & Capacity Verification

 Executive Summary

-This study establishes the geotechnical verification layer of Morie Analytics by transforming mooring-derived loads into capacity-verified anchor designs.
+This study establishes the geotechnical verification layer of Morie Analytics by transforming mooring-derived loads into capacity-assessed anchor evaluation.

-The workflow identifies the governing event, extracts concomitant loads, transfers them through embedded chain mechanics, resolves shared-anchor demand, and verifies suction pile capacity.
+The workflow identifies the governing event, extracts concomitant loads, transfers them through embedded chain mechanics to main padeye elevation, resolves shared-anchor demand and verifies suction pile capacity.

-This module represents the point where mooring demand and soil resistance are combined into verified design decisions.
+This module represents the point where mooring demand and soil resistance are combined into preliminary geotechnical design assessment.

 Site intelligence → Layout generation → Soil reconstruction → Mooring physics → Anchor verification → Cable optimization